wp-plugins/calculated-fields-form/README.txt

           },
         ...
         ]

+* PRESENTVALUE: Returns the present value of an investment.
+The present value is the total amount that a series of future payments is worth now.
+Three parameters: The interest rate per period, the total number of payment periods in an annuity, the payment made each period and cannot change over the life of the annuity.

+		PRESENTVALUE(0.08,5,100)
+		Result: 399.27

 * NUMBERFORMAT: Format a Number.
 The number of parameters of this operation can vary, and the result will depend of parameters passed to the operation.